tiprankstipranks

 Continued economic and industry uncertainty could negatively affect our sales and earnings.

-Overall demand for our products depends upon consumer demand for furniture and bedding products, which is subject to cyclical variations in the general economy, including current inflationary pressures affecting consumer spending, declines in overall consumer confidence, recession and fears of recession, and other geopolitical events, such as the ongoing Russia/Ukraine war and the armed conflict in the Middle East.
-Because purchases of furniture and bedding products may be considered discretionary purchases for most individuals and businesses, demand for these products are heavily influenced by economic trends.
-Economic downturns, increases in unemployment rates, persistent inflation, and uncertainty about future health and economic prospects can affect consumer spending habits and demand for discretionary items, including home furnishings, which reduces the demand for our products and therefore can cause a decline in our sales and earnings.
+Overall demand for our products depends upon consumer demand for furniture and bedding products, which is subject to cyclical variations in the general economy, including current inflationary pressures affecting consumer spending, declines in overall consumer confidence, recession and fears of recession, and other geopolitical events, such as the ongoing Russia/Ukraine war and armed conflicts in the Middle East and other areas of the world.
+Because purchases of furniture and bedding products may be considered discretionary purchases for most individuals and businesses, demand for these products is heavily influenced by economic trends.
+Economic downturns, increases in unemployment rates, persistent inflation, and uncertainty about future health and economic prospects can affect consumer spending habits and demand for discretionary items, including home furnishings, which reduces the demand for our products and, therefore, can cause a decline in our sales and earnings.
 In addition, the level of housing starts, sales of existing homes, declines in office occupancy rates, trends in disposable income, changes in interest rates (particularly home mortgage rates), and availability of consumer credit, can also affect our business.
-While we saw an adverse impact from some of these factors due to the COVID-19 pandemic at the end of fiscal 2020 and the beginning of fiscal 2021, we experienced increased demand in our mattress fabrics segment and in the residential side of our upholstery fabrics segment for most of fiscal 2021, driven by greater consumer focus on the home environment and more discretionary spending being allocated to home furnishings in the face of travel restrictions and other pandemic-related factors.
-However, this trend began to reverse during fiscal 2022, particularly during the second half of the year, as COVID-related travel and mask restrictions were lifted and consumers began to resume travel and leisure activities.
-We believe the trend of increased consumer discretionary spending on travel, leisure, and entertainment, and away from home goods, continued throughout fiscal 2023 and 2024.
-Inflationary pressures also began to affect consumer spending during the second half of fiscal 2022 and continued throughout fiscal 2023 and 2024.
-In addition, declines in the U.S. housing and commercial real estate markets in fiscal 2024 negatively impacted demand for furniture and bedding, reducing demand for our upholstery and mattress fabric products.
+Following an increase in demand for residential upholstery fabrics during the COVID-19 pandemic, increased consumer discretionary spending on travel, leisure, and entertainment, and away from home goods has persisted in recent years.
+Inflationary pressures also began to affect consumer spending during the second half of fiscal 2022 and continued through fiscal 2025.
+Slowdowns in the U.S. housing and commercial real estate markets in fiscal 2024 and 2025 also negatively impacted demand for furniture and bedding, reducing demand for our upholstery and mattress fabric products.
+In addition, the recent global trade negotiations and related tariff and import control measures occurring beginning in the fourth quarter of fiscal 2025 have impacted and are expected to continue to impact industry pricing and supply chain dynamics, which may continue to pressure demand for our upholstery and mattress fabric products.
 We are unable to predict how long these trends will last, or to what extent macroeconomic or other geopolitical events may affect the purchasing cycle for home furnishing products.
-Demand for our products-and our results of operations-may be materially and adversely affected by macroeconomic trends that are beyond our control.
-Partly in response to certain of these trends, in May 2024, we announced the implementation of a restructuring of our business pursuant to which we intend to consolidate our North American mattress fabrics operations and our sewn cover operation in Haiti in an effort to align capacity and cost structure with demand.
-However, we can offer no assurance that these efforts will achieve their intended effect or that the cost savings and other benefits we anticipate will be realized on the expected timeframe or at all.
+Demand for our products, along with our results of operations, has been adversely affected by macroeconomic trends that are beyond our control, and those effects may continue or worsen.
+Partly in response to certain of these trends, in fiscal 2025 we initiated and ultimately completed a restructuring of our business pursuant to which we, among other actions, consolidated our North American mattress fabrics operations and our sewn cover operation in Haiti in an effort to align capacity and cost structure with demand.
+See "Item 1.
+Business-Fiscal 2025 Restructuring."
+While some of the anticipated cost savings, efficiency and other benefits from these restructuring effort began to positively impact our financial results in fiscal 2025, we can offer no assurance that these efforts will achieve their full intended impacts or that such impacts will be realized on the expected timeframe or at all.

 International Operations - Risk 1